Forecasting Characteristic 3D Poses of Human Actions: Related Work

 \section{Related Work}

-\paragraph{Sequential Human Motion Forecasting.} Many works have focused on the task of human motion forecasting, cast as a sequential prediction problem to predict a sequence of human poses according to the fixed frame rate capture of a camera.
-For this sequential task, recurrent neural networks have been widely employed for human motion forecasting \cite{DBLP:conf/iccv/FragkiadakiLFM15,DBLP:conf/cvpr/JainZSS16,DBLP:conf/cvpr/MartinezB017,DBLP:conf/iccv/AksanKH19,DBLP:conf/wacv/ChiuAWHN19,DBLP:conf/iccv/WangACHN19,DBLP:conf/cvpr/GopalakrishnanM19}.
-Such approaches have achieved impressive success in shorter-term prediction (typically up to $500$ milliseconds, occasionally up to $1000$ milliseconds for longer term predictions), but the RNN summarization of history into a fixed-size representation struggles to maintain the long-term dependencies needed for forecasting further into the future.
+\paragraph{Deterministic Human Motion Forecasting.} Many works have focused on human motion forecasting, cast as a sequential task to predict a sequence of human poses according to the fixed frame rate capture of a camera.
+For this sequential task, recurrent neural networks have been widely used for human motion forecasting \cite{DBLP:conf/iccv/FragkiadakiLFM15,DBLP:conf/cvpr/JainZSS16,DBLP:conf/cvpr/MartinezB017,DBLP:conf/iccv/AksanKH19,DBLP:conf/wacv/ChiuAWHN19,DBLP:conf/iccv/WangACHN19,DBLP:conf/cvpr/GopalakrishnanM19}.
+Such approaches have achieved impressive success in shorter-term prediction (up to $\approx1$s, occasionally several seconds for longer term predictions), but the RNN summarization of history into a fixed-size representation struggles to maintain the long-term dependencies needed for forecasting further into the future.

 To address some of the drawbacks of RNNs, non-recurrent models have also been adopted, encoding temporal history with convolutional or fully connected networks \cite{DBLP:conf/cvpr/ButepageBKK17,DBLP:conf/cvpr/LiZLL18,DBLP:conf/iccv/MaoLSL19}, or attention~\cite{DBLP:conf/ijcai/TangMLZ18,DBLP:conf/eccv/MaoLS20}.
 Li et al.~\cite{DBLP:conf/iclr/ZhouLXHH018} proposed an auto-conditioned approach enabling synthesizing pose sequences up to $300$ seconds of periodic-like motions (walking, dancing).
 However, these works all focus on frame-by-frame synthesis, with benchmark evaluation of up to $1000$ milliseconds.
-Instead of a frame-by-frame synthesis, we propose a goal-directed task to capture perception of longer-term human action, which not only lends itself towards mimicking a more human-like anticipation of key moments, but enables a more predictable evaluation: as seen in Figure~\ref{fig:teaser}, there can be significant ambiguity in the number of pose frames to predict towards a key or goal pose, making frame-based evaluation difficult in longer-term forecasting.
+Instead of a frame-by-frame synthesis, we propose a goal-directed task to capture perception of longer-term human action, which not only lends itself towards forecasting more semantically meaningful key moments, but enables a more predictable evaluation: as seen in Fig.~\ref{fig:teaser}, there can be significant ambiguity in the number of pose frames to predict towards a key or goal pose, making frame-based evaluation difficult in longer-term forecasting.